Kobeituz

 Kobeituz (Көбейтұз көлі) is a salt lake in Yereymentau District, Akmola Region Kazakhstan.

 The lake lies northeast of the city of Yereymentau.
 The origins of the name come from the local Kazakh language in which "kobei" means multiply and "tuz" means salt.

 Description

 Kobeituz is located in the basin of Teniz, a salt lake part of the Olenti river basin.
 It lies at an altitude of 253 meters above sea level, 3.5 km to the east of the eastern lakeshore of lake Teniz.
+Lake Maysor lies 47 km to the ENE.

 Kobeituz is a pink lake owing to the presence of Dunaliella salina, an algae species giving the water its pink tint.
 This is likely because it is present in several other lakes around the world that have high salt concentrations and turn pink during warm months when the salinity is at its highest.
 The alga has different structures and appearances depending on the surrounding conditions, and in high-salinity environments like Lake Kobeituz it produces carotenoids that have a reddish hue.